pcraig3/fed-notes/src/articles/2021-12-13-paperweight.md

 ---
-title: "Paperweight: a tale of onerous compliance"
+title: "Paperweight: a cautionary tale of onerous oversight"
 author: "@pcraig3"
 leadIn: "When the costs outweigh the no discernible benefits"
-summary: "Why is it so hard to make a website for the government?
-Let’s see if we can measure it."
+metaDescription: "Why is it so hard to make a website for the government?
+Let’s investigate, using data."
+ogDescription: "Why is it so hard to make a website for the government?"
 date: "2021-12-13"
 ---